KU-AI4H/softgene/README.md

 **SoftGene** is a framework for LLM-based gene set annotation that grounds language model generation in protein sequence structure.
 A hierarchical attention encoder aggregates ESM-2 protein embeddings at the isoform, gene, and gene set levels, and projects the resulting representation into soft prompt tokens that condition a frozen local LLM alongside LLM-generated auxiliary context.

-> Paper: *SoftGene: Protein Language Model-Enhanced Soft Prompting for Interpretable Gene Set Annotation* (under review)
+> Paper: *SoftGene: Protein Language Model-Enhanced Soft Prompting for Interpretable Gene Set Annotation* (EMNLP 2026 Main Conference)

 ## Installation